SimStim/Lea/README.md

 ## Launch timing of 1.0.0

 Semantically defined as: Lea creates an ePub identical to one I have previously produced manually (except for the useless stuff that Sigil inserts sometimes, like the bookmarks file).
+This would include passing EPUBchecker, and manual inspection of ZIP contents (including diffs where applicable).

 ## Next kilometer stone:

+0.0.3: Conceptualise classes and folder structure (high level)

+## Previous kilometer stones:

 0.0.2: Initial code commit after setting up VSCodium

-## Previous kilometer stones:

 0.0.1: Figure out this new personal access token bs